-Must meet all of the following: (N.B., criteria #5 should only be used when the member seeks treatment outside of their home geographic area and #6 only if there are multiple recent admissions)
+Must meet all of the following: (N.B., criteria #7 should only be used when the member seeks treatment outside of their home geographic area and #8 only if there are multiple recent admissions)

 - 1. A DSM diagnosis is the primary focus of active treatment each program day. - 2.
-There is a reasonable expectation for improvement in the severity of the current condition and behaviors that require a minimum of nine hours each week to provide treatment, structure and support. - 3.
-The treatment is not primarily social, interpersonal, domiciliary or respite care. - 4.
-Family/support system coordination as evidenced by contact with family to discuss current treatment and support needed to transition and maintain treatment at lower levels of care. - 5.
-If a member is receiving treatment outside of their geographic home, discharge planning proactively reflects and mitigates the higher risk of relapse associated with treatment away from home. - 6.
-If a member has a recent history involving multiple treatment attempts with recidivism, the facility develops and implements a treatment plan focused on increasing motivation, readiness for change, practicing new skills to facilitate the development of recovery and other supports to benefit the member in his/her recovery process. - 7.
-The member is displaying increasing motivation, interest in and ability to actively engage in his/her behavioral health treatment, as evidenced by active participation in groups, cooperation with treatment plan, working on assignments, actively developing discharge plan and other markers of treatment engagement.
-If the member is not displaying increased motivation, there is evidence of active, timely reevaluation and treatment plan modifications to address the current condition. - 8.
-The member's treatment plan is centered on the alleviation of disabling symptoms and precipitating psychosocial stressors.
+There is a reasonable expectation for improvement in the severity of the current condition and behaviors at this level of care. - 3.
+The member's current condition requires a minimum of nine hours each week to provide treatment, structure and support. - 4.
+The treatment is not primarily social, interpersonal, domiciliary or respite care. - 5.
+The member is cognitively capable to actively engage in the recommended treatment plan. - 6.
+Family/support system coordination as evidenced by contact with family to discuss current treatment and support needed to transition and maintain treatment at lower levels of care. - 7.
+If a member is receiving treatment outside of their geographic home, discharge planning proactively reflects and mitigates the higher risk of relapse associated with treatment away from home. - 8.
+If a member has a recent history involving multiple treatment attempts with recidivism, the facility develops and implements a treatment plan focused on increasing motivation, readiness for change, practicing new skills to facilitate the development of recovery and other supports to benefit the member in his/her recovery process. - 9.
+The member is displaying increasing participation, interest in and ability to actively engage in his/her behavioral health treatment, as evidenced by active sharing in groups, cooperation with treatment plan, working on assignments, actively developing discharge plans and other markers of treatment engagement.
+If the member is not displaying these markers or other appropriate markers of increased engagement, there is evidence of active, timely reevaluation and treatment plan modifications to address the current condition.
+These modifications may include but are not limited to evidenced based psychotherapies (CBT, DBT, MBCBT, etc.), review of diagnoses, reassessment of medications for target symptoms, family interventions to defuse conflicts, etc. - 10.
+The member's treatment plan is focused on the alleviation of disabling psychiatric symptoms/problems including, but not limited to safety concerns for self or others, any concurrent mental disorders, impaired support from significant others, etc. and precipitating psychosocial stressors.
 There is documentation of member progress towards objective, measurable treatment goals that must be met for the member to transition to the next appropriate level of care.
-If the member is not progressing appropriately or if the member's condition has worsened, there is evidence of active, timely reevaluation and treatment plan modifications to address the current needs and stabilize the symptoms necessitating the continued stay. - 9.
-The member continues to need intensive outpatient care because of at least two of the following: - a.
-The members condition or stage of recovery requires the need for multiple treatment interventions per week in order to stabilize the clinical condition and acquire the necessary skills to be successful in the next level of care. - b.
-Marked variability in day-to-day capacity to cope with life situations. - c.
-A crisis situation is present in family, work and/or interpersonal relationships which may require resources such as frequent observation, crisis intervention services, safety planning, problem solving, social services, care coordination, client instruction, support, additional family interventions and other services that may be provided as clinically indicated. - 10.
-There is documentation that frequent attempts are made to secure timely access to all current and post-discharge treatment resources and housing (including alternative contingency plans) needed to adequately support timely movement to the next appropriate lower level of care. - 11.
+If the member is not progressing appropriately or if the member's condition has worsened, there is evidence of active, timely reevaluation and treatment plan modifications to address the current condition and stabilize the symptoms necessitating the continued stay. - 11.
+There is documentation that the member has accepted a scheduled follow-up appointment with a licensed mental health practitioner within seven days of discharge. - 12.
+There is documentation that frequent attempts are made to secure timely access to all current and post-discharge treatment resources and housing (including alternative contingency plans) needed to adequately support timely movement to the next appropriate lower level of care. - 13.
 Despite intensive therapeutic efforts, this level of care is necessary to treat the intensity, frequency and duration of current behaviors and symptoms.
+Subjective opinions that a member has an acute and imminent risk of decompensation are supported by confirmatory objective clinical evidence.
+Examples include, but are not limited to